-79 5 Terms and definitions
+5 Terms and definitions

-- 80 In this document, some terms have a specific meaning beyond the normal English meaning.
-This clause defines those terms. - 81 The terms "shall" ("required"), "shall not", "should" ("recommended"), "should not" ("not recommended"), "may", "need not" ("not required"), "can" and "cannot" in this document are to be interpreted as described in ISO/IEC Directives, Part 2, Clause 7.
+- In this document, some terms have a specific meaning beyond the normal English meaning.
+This clause defines those terms. - The terms "shall" ("required"), "shall not", "should" ("recommended"), "should not" ("not recommended"), "may", "need not" ("not required"), "can" and "cannot" in this document are to be interpreted as described in ISO/IEC Directives, Part 2, Clause 7.
 The terms in parenthesis are alternatives for the preceding term, for use in exceptional cases when the preceding term cannot be used for linguistic reasons.
 Note that ISO/IEC Directives, Part 2, Clause 7 specifies additional alternatives.
-Occurrences of such additional alternatives shall be interpreted in their normal English meaning. - 82 The terms "clause", "subclause", "paragraph", and "annex" in this document are to be interpreted as described in ISO/IEC Directives, Part 2, Clause 6. - 83 The terms "normative" and "informative" in this document are to be interpreted as described in ISO/IEC Directives, Part 2, Clause 3.
+Occurrences of such additional alternatives shall be interpreted in their normal English meaning. - The terms "clause", "subclause", "paragraph", and "annex" in this document are to be interpreted as described in ISO/ IEC Directives, Part 2, Clause 6. - The terms "normative" and "informative" in this document are to be interpreted as described in ISO/IEC Directives, Part 2, Clause 3.
 In this document, clauses, subclauses, or annexes labeled "(informative)" do not contain normative content.
-Notes and examples are always informative elements. - 84 The terms that DSP0004, DSP0223, DSP0236, DSP0239, DSP0275, and DSP1001 define also apply to this document.
+Notes and examples are always informative elements. - 85 The terms that DSP0004, DSP0223, DSP0236, DSP0239, DSP0275, and DSP1001 define also apply to this document. - 86 This specification uses these terms:

 Term Definition alias certificate Certificate that is dynamically generated by the component or component firmware. application data Data that is specific to the application and whose definition and format is outside the scope of this specification.
 Application data usually exist at the application layer, which is, in general, the layer above SPDM and the transport layer.
 Examples of data that could be application data include: messages carried as DMTF MCTP payloads; Internet traffic (PCIe transaction layer packets (TLPs)); camera images and video (MIPI CSI-2 packets); video display stream (MIPI DSI-2 packets) and touchscreen data (MIPI I3C Touch). authentication initiator Endpoint that initiates the authentication process by challenging another endpoint. authentication Process of determining whether an entity is who or what it claims to be. byte Eight-bit quantity.
-Also known as an octet. certificate authority (CA) Trusted entity that issues certificates. certificate chain Typically a series of two or more certificates.
-Each certificate is signed by the preceding certificate in the chain.
+Also known as an octet. certificate authority (CA) Trusted entity that issues certificates. certificate chain Typically, a series of two or more certificates.
+Each certificate is signed by the preceding certificate in the chain. certificate Digital form of identification that provides information about an entity and certifies ownership of a particular asymmetric key-pair. component Physical device, contained in a single package.